Usage

 New migrations

-To create a new migration use pogo new
+To create a new migration use pogo new.
+This will template out the migration

-file and open the file in your configured text editor (vi
+file and open the file in your configured text editor (vi by default).

 Supported flags:

-skip the editor step and just write the migration template to the migrations directory.
+--pygenerate a python migration (defaults to.sql)--no-interactiveskip the editor step and just write the migration template to the migrations directory.

 Applying migrations

-To apply (unapplied) migrations, run pogo apply
+To apply (unapplied) migrations, run pogo apply.
+Any previously run

 migrations will be skipped over, and any new ones will be run in (topological,